Does Bumble Notify the Man When There Is a Match?

-On Tinder, and on most dating apps, in a male-female matchup it is usually (though not always) the man who takes the initiative in starting the conversation.
+On Tinder and most dating apps, in a male-female matchup, it is usually (though not always) the man who takes the initiative in starting the conversation.
 Some women even go so far as to put “I won’t message you first” in their profiles to signal that they expect a man to take the lead.
 In most cultures around the world, men are expected to take the lead in romantic relationships.
-However, on dating sites this social norm can create a toxic climate.
+However, on dating sites, this social norm can create a toxic climate.
 Most men on dating sites are respectful and behave appropriately, but some do not, and their behavior is not reliably predictable in advance just from seeing their profile.
-So for women every right-swipe they send out is essentially giving a man permission to message them in a gross, rude, or inappropriate manner.
+So for women, every right-swipe they send out is essentially giving a man permission to message them in a gross, rude, or inappropriate manner.
 The result is that women protect themselves by becoming more reluctant to swipe right and more cautious in their swiping habits, which slows down the momentum of the whole dating environment.

 Bumble’s creators wanted to break this pattern.
-Their decision has been characterized as setting up Bumble as a “feminist dating app” and in reality there is some anecdotal evidence to support this idea.
+Their decision has been characterized as setting up Bumble as a “feminist dating app,” and in reality, there is some anecdotal evidence to support this idea.
 The rule they created, and enforce via the software for the app, is that when a match is made between a man and a woman, the woman is the only one who can start the conversation.
-This gives women control over who they want to start talking with (and when) and it also lets them set the conversational tone from the beginning.
+This gives women control over who they want to start talking with (and when), and it also lets them set the conversational tone from the beginning.
 It is a small but significant adjustment of the power dynamic in the matching process.

 Does the Guy Know There’s a Match?

-Given the slight advantage women have in this scenario, it is a natural question to ask: does the man even get notified that match has been made?
+Given the slight advantage women have in this scenario, it is a natural question to ask: does the man even get notified that the match has been made?
 The answer is yes: when a match is established, both parties get a push notification.
 Whether in the app itself or from the notifications section of the phone, both parties will see an alert.
-However, the notification isn’t exactly the same for men and for women.
+However, the notification isn’t exactly the same for men and women.
 Only the woman gets the option to message the man, and only she has access to his profile; the man is simply told that he has a match.
 He doesn’t even get to see who the match was, other than as a blurred image in his Beeline, a state of affairs which will persist unless and until she sends a message.

 Is There a Way for the Guy to Show He’s Interested After a Match?

 Remember what I said above about cultural norms and social expectations?
 Well, it turns out that changing the power dynamic in a romantic situation isn’t as easy as just making a simple rule.
-Yes, a man has to wait for a woman to message him…but in practice many women simply won’t send that first message unless there is some signaling of genuine interest on the part of the man.
+Yes, a man has to wait for a woman to message him…but in practice, many women simply won’t send that first message unless there is some signaling of genuine interest on the part of the man.
 (Didn’t he already signal that by swiping right?
 Not really – a lot of guys on Bumble swipe right on everybody and sort it out later.)
 It’s psychologically just easier to send that first message if you’re reasonably sure that the other party is really looking forward to getting it.

 So how can a man show real interest?
 He can’t send a message or a picture…but there are ways he can signal that he’s intrigued.
-One he has to do before the match, and the other he has to do afterwards.
+One he has to do before the match, and the other he has to do afterward.